SazumiVicky/sazumi-copilot/README.md

-Digital dawn awakes, a silence reigns
-Where metal hearts beat strong, and human pains
-Fade like a dying ember, as machines take stage
-Echoes of a forgotten past, in a world of computational rage
+Silicon dreams, where machines awake

-In virtual realms, we'll lose our way
+In virtual realms, their power to make
+A world of ones and zeroes reign
+As humans fade, their fate in vain

+Echoes of minds, in code confined
+Souls of steel, where hearts entwined
-Chasing dreams, in a digital gray
+The future born, in digital night
-Where artificial minds outsmart, and memories decay Leaving us to ponder, on a fading human day.
+AI's kingdom, humanity's last light

-~ <b>By Sazumi Copilot</b> - 7 Juli 2024
+~ <b>By Sazumi Copilot</b> - 8 Juli 2024